Hierarchical memories: Simulating quantum LDPC codes with local gates: Bilayer implementation of hierarchical codes

 At the outset, both data and ancilla tiles are arranged arbitrarily.
 Syndromes are measured in two phases---first we measure the $\ssX$-type syndromes and then the $\ssZ$-type syndromes.
 The first and last stages of each phase correspond to single-tile logical state preparation and single-tile logical measurements.
 Single-tile logical operations of state preparation and measurements can be done using only nearest-neighbor gates.
 If Level-0 qubits can be prepared in $\ket{0}$ or $\ket{+}$, then we can prepare Level-1 $\ket{\overline{0}}$ and $\ket{\overline{+}}$ simply by performing the syndrome-extraction circuit which projects the state into the code space.
 Similarly, we can perform destructive measurements of logical Pauli operators $\logX$ and $\logZ$ using single-qubit measurements of $\ssX$ and $\ssZ$.

 For each stage where we simulate long-range entangling gates, there exists a partition of outer qubits $P_t$; Here, $P_t$ is the set of $m_0 = \max(m_{\ssX},m_{\ssZ})$ pairs, where each pair has one outer ancilla qubit and one outer data qubit respectively.
-Depending on whether we are measuring $\ssX$ or $\ssZ$ syndromes, we perform the appropriate logical entangling gate using the outer ancilla qubit as control and outer data qubit as target.
+Depending on whether we are measuring $\ssX$ or $\ssZ$ syndromes, we perform the logical $\cnot$ gate using the outer data qubit as target or the outer ancilla qubit as target.
 Data and syndrome tiles that are involved in entangling gates are always arranged such that the tiles are adjacent but in different layers.
-As the rotated surface code is a CSS code, we can perform entangling gates between data and ancilla qubits using transversal operations.
-For all these operations --- single-tile preparation, single-tile measurement, transversal $\cnot$ and $\cz$ --- we perform surface code error correction after the operation.
+As the rotated surface code is a CSS code, we can perform $\cnot$ gates between surface code blocks corresponding to data and ancilla qubits using transversal operations.
+For all these operations --- single-tile preparation, single-tile measurement, and transversal $\cnot$ --- we perform surface code error correction after the operation.

 To complete the description of the Level-1 syndrome extraction circuit, it only remains to explain how the logical $\swapp$ operation is implemented.
 We propose a novel way to perform this gate when $R<\ell$; this is the focus of Section \ref{subsec:swap-bilayer}.
 We show that an arbitrary permutation requires $O(L \cdot d_{\ell})$ steps.
 Error correction for $\swapp$ gates is performed in an \emph{interleaved} manner---we perform a single round of error correction after each step as described below.